What is Positive Behaviour for Learning?

 Positive Behaviour for Learning

-Positive Behaviour for Learning (PBL) brings together the whole-school community to contribute to developing a positive, safe and supportive learning culture.
+Positive Behaviour for Learning (PBL) is an evidence-based framework that brings together the whole-school community to contribute to developing a positive, safe and supportive learning culture.
 The framework assists schools to improve social, emotional, behavioural and academic outcomes for children and young people.

 When PBL is implemented well, teachers and students have more time to focus on relationships and classroom instruction.
 Students and staff benefit from: